Kingdom Watcher ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Books ] What's New? ] Blog ]

 Now you are the body of Christ, and each one of you is a part of it.
 And in the church God has appointed first of all apostles, second prophets, third teachers, then workers of miracles, also those having gifts of healing, those able to help others, those with gifts of administration, and those speaking in different kinds of tongues (1 Cor 12:27,28).

 Without a prophet, a Church will be prone to sin.
-One reason that we have so many immature and weak churches is prophets are missing from the leadership of the church.
+One reason that we have so many immature and weak churches is that prophets are missing from the leadership of the church.

 A strong Church needs the righteousness that only comes when prophets are present.
 The modern church has millions of pastors, but only a few prophets.
 This serious imbalance has severely weakened the church.